Apsod/trustpipe/README.md

 pip install -e .
 ## RUN
 cd conf
-trustpipe run git@github.com:apsod/litbank.git#small:process --local-scheduler
+trustpipe run git@github.com:apsod/trustpipe.git#main:example/process --local-scheduler
 ```

-This will start a job that downloads some books from litteraturbanken and converts them to plain text using pandoc, putting data in `path/to/trustpipe/conf/test/data/...`
+This will start a job that downloads some books from project gutenberg and converts them to plain text using pandoc, putting data in `path/to/trustpipe/conf/test/data/...`

 ## What it does

 Trustpipe manages task orchestration and configuration.
-It helps with running tasks that downloads, processes or transforms data and makes sure that they are run in the correct order, logs how/when they are ran, and manages docker volumes (containers can be filesystem agnostic).
+It helps with running tasks that downloads, processes or transforms data and makes sure that they are run in the correct order, logs how/when they are ran, and manages docker volume binding.
-It assumes that **tasks** are containerized, software defined assets.
+It assumes that **tasks** are containerized software defined assets.
 These **tasks** need two things:

 - A dockerfile and build context.
 - A specification with **task dependencies** and metadata.

 All of this is assumed to reside on a subpath of a git repo.
-For example, the repo https://github.com/Apsod/litbank contains two tasks: an `ingest` task and a `process` task, and looks like this:
+This repo contains an example directory, containing two such tasks.
+One `ingest` task and one `process` task:

 ```
 ├── ingest
 │   ├── Dockerfile
-│   ├── mklist.sh
-│   ├── sources.txt
+│   ├── urls.txt
 │   └── spec.yaml
 └── process
     ├── Dockerfile
     ├── process.sh
+    ├── process.py
     └── spec.yaml
 ```